-Winter Homestead Livestock Essentials
+2. Winter Homestead Livestock Essentials

 - Fodder System– Growing fodder is a great way to keep feeding your animals fresh greens throughout the winter.
 Grab some fodder trays and seeds to get started!

 - Tank Heater- A submergible stock tank heater works great to keep your livestock waterers from freezings which, in turn, keeps you from needing to bust ice each day.
 You can also choose a heated waterer or a heated dog bowl.

-Winter Homestead Garden Essentials
+3. Winter Homestead Garden Essentials

-- Frost Cover- Use a frost cover/shade cloth/row cover to protect your cold weather garden from the elements.
+- Frost Cover- Use a frost cover/shade cloth/row cover to protect your cold-weather garden from the elements.

-Winter Homestead Emergency Supplies
+4. Winter Homestead Emergency Essentials

 - Vet First Aid Kit– If you live 30+ minutes from the nearest town/vet, then you NEED an emergency kit.
 You should really have one on hand even if you live next door to your vet.
 It is much better to have wound spray and medications in the barn than to have to make a trip to the store every time your animals are wounded or sick.

 - Waterproof Flashlights– Waterproof flashlights are a must!
 And don’t forget the batteries!

-- Emergency Candles– Buy several candles to keep on hand in case your power goes out.
+- Emergency Candles– Buy several emergency candles to keep on hand in case your power goes out.
 In a pinch, you can even burn a stick of butter, a crayon, an orange peel, or vaseline!